Telegram-Mini-Apps/telegram-apps/apps/docs/src/apps-communication/methods.md

 ## Windows Phone

-Telegram Windows Phone app provides such function as `window.external.notify(message: string)`.
+Telegram Windows Phone app provides such function as `window.external.notify`.
 It accepts the same parameter as the web version does:

 ```typescript
 window.external.notify(JSON.stringify({